Last Updated on July 5, 2023 by Ellen

 Vietnamese call it the American War.
 Americans call it the Vietnam War.
 Any way you look at it — war sucks.
 It forever changed the lives of millions of families in both countries.
-Today, relations between the two nations are more than cordial – President Trump visited Hanoi earlier this year.
+Today, relations between the two nations are more than cordial.
 Tourism grows each year.
 Factories and hotels under construction in many areas.
 And, for many years already, people seek out tours of the old demilitarized zone in the central region of the country – known as the DMZ.

 We took a personalized DMZ tour of this area, which included special sites along the infamous Route 9 where my father served his tour of duty.